click on the menu below to navigate this site

 Julia loves old stone streets.

-Thursday, June 18 2009: Queralbs - Nuria, Spain
+Thursday, June 18, 2009: Queralbs - Nuria, Spain

 It was an orgy of bees, butterflies, and flowers.

-We plodded along slowly for four hours climbing gradually from 1,000 meters (3,000 feet) to 2,000 meters (6,000 feet) on our hike from Queralbs to Nuria.
+We plodded along slowly for four hours, climbing gradually from 1,000 meters (3,000 feet) to 2,000 meters (6,000 feet) on our hike from Queralbs to Nuria.
 The hike followed a valley and river most of the way.

-The grandeur of the Preynees.
+The grandeur of the Pyrenees.

 Nuria Hike Video

-Friday, June 19 2009: Fustanya - La Seu d"Urgell, Spain
+Friday, June 19, 2009: Fustanya - La Seu d'Urgell, Spain

 The most stunning Pyrenees.